Hobbit-Holes/Physics-Simulation-Engine/README.md

 ## Vectors

-Here, we have created the files <code>Vec2.hh</code> and <code>Vec2.cpp</code> to add our custom Vectors to our game engine.
+Here, we have created the files <code>Vec2.hh</code> and <code>Vec2.cpp</code> to add our custom Vectors of 2 dimensions to our game engine.
 With these vectors we can manage the data in a easier way, per example, when we want to do some calculus between vectors or to determine the position of a object.
 Inside the scripts, there are functions and operators.
 Some of the functions are:

 - <b>Sume, subtraction, multiplication...</b>.
 - <b>Magnitude, Normal, Lerp...</b>